accordproject/template-archive/README.md

 Cicero is an Open Source implementation of the [Accord Protocol, Template Specification](https://docs.google.com/document/d/1UacA_r2KGcBA2D4voDgGE8jqid-Uh4Dt09AE-shBKR0).
 It defines the structure of natural language templates, bound to a data model, that can be executed using request/response JSON messages.

+You can read the latest user documentation here: http://accordcicero.readthedocs.io/en/latest/

 ## Smart Clause™

 Using Cicero you can take any existing natural language text (typically a clause or a contract) and declaratively bind it to a data model.
 Cicero generates a parser (using the Earley parser algorithm) to parse and validate source text, extracting machine readable/computable data.
 The Cicero engine can then be used to execute a Smart Clause™ (an instance of a template) against a JSON payload.
 Smart Clause™ software can be used to add computable functionality to any document.
 Clauses are typically stateless (idempotent) functions.
 They receive an incoming request and the template data, and they produce a response.